amnda-d/sideeye/doc/source/index.rst

 Introduction
 ============

 SideEye is a Python package for processing data from eye-tracking while reading experiments.
-The package contains parsers that accept fixation data in .DA1 file format, and region definitions in several formats.
+The package contains parsers that accept fixation data in .DA1 or .ASC file format, and region definitions in several formats.
 SideEye calculates eye-tracking measures for parsed data, and can write output in .csv format.

 Installation
 ------------------

-SideEye requires Python >= 3.5.
+SideEye requires Python >= 3.6.

 ::